Sailor tattoo: Origin

-To what extent tattooing among European sailors traces back to an indigenous European tattooing tradition, and to what extent it is a product of cultural exchange during the Age of Discovery, is unknown.
-While tattoo, from the Polynesian root "tatau," only entered English and other European languages in the late 18th century, European sailors have practiced tattooing since at least the 16th century.
+Tattooing among European sailors likely derived in part from an indigenous European tattooing tradition, reinvigorated by cultural exchange during the Age of Discovery.
+While tattoo, from the Polynesian root "tatau", only entered English and other European languages in the late 18th century, European sailors have practiced tattooing since at least the 16th century.

 We should be wrong to suppose that tattooing is peculiar to nations half-savage; we see it practised by civilized Europeans; from time immemorial, the sailors of the Mediterranean, the Catalans, French, Italians, and Maltese, have known this custom, and the means of drawing on their skin, indelible figures of crucifixes, Madonas [sic], &c. or of writing on it their own name and that of their mistress.